 David Prince is a leading expert in high net asset and complex financial cases regularly dealing with multi million pound divorces which have included complex offshore trusts, multiple businesses, substantial farms, solicitors, accountancy, medical and dentistry practices and entrepreneurs.
 David is regularly instructed by other lawyers or their spouses.

-David has handpicked a team at Prince Family Law that have a wealth of experience in dealing with financial matters who are here to assist and advise you.
+Prince Family Law has a team of highly experienced family lawyers that have a wealth of experience in dealing with financial matters who are here to assist and advise you.

 Prince Family Law are experts in all fields of financial settlements to include those with an international element.
-Please contact us, even if you are thinking of separation, to discuss your options and arrange a free half hour consultation.
+Please contact our family lawyers in Sheffield and Chesterfield, even if you are thinking of separation, to discuss your options and arrange a free half hour consultation.

 Enforcement of Financial Orders